 - Unsecured Loans – As the word unsecured implies, the loan is not tied with any of the borrower’s assets.
 Usually with a slightly higher interest rate since in the event that the borrower will not be able to make good on their payment obligations, the financial institutions act of recourse is very much limited.
 Usually these unsecured loans come in the form of credit cards, personal loans even peer to peer loans.

-- credit card are credit lines usually attached to financial institutions that gives the borrower power of purchase by lending it name via card to the borrower in which the borrower can make payments in installment or in full with or without overcharge depending on the terms and conditions of credit.
+- Credit Cards are credit lines usually attached to financial institutions that gives the borrower power of purchase by lending it name via card to the borrower in which the borrower can make payments in installment or in full with or without overcharge depending on the terms and conditions of credit.

 - Personal Loans are loans that are taken from banks in the form of lump sum that has a specific rate and loan duration in which the borrower has to make good on.
 These are usually loans that charge premiums on over-payments and underpayments.

-- Peer to peer are the type of loans that exchange hands either from one individual to another, or a corporation to another corporation in which loan rates depends specifically on the contract signed by the lender and the borrower.
+- Peer to peer (see P2P lending) are the type of loans that exchange hands either from one individual to another, or a corporation to another corporation in which loan rates depends specifically on the contract signed by the lender and the borrower.